George4403/cs233js-spotify-term-project/README.md

 Click on a track to reveal more details

-Built with Vanilla JavaScript, HTML, and CSS
+Built with Vanilla JavaScript, HTML, and Bootsrap CSS

 ## Repository Structure
 ```